zuozhenggh/learning-library/analytics-library/oac-ctd/lab2-getting-insights-by-search/getting-insights-by-search.md

 Now you can quickly read and see that Hotels and Airfares were the top contributors.

 Good, this is getting interesting.
 Search bar is great for a quick answer, but it’s now time to get serious and explore in detail.
 Now you open this in a project.

+We will pick Map visualization and start creating project.

-1. Hover over the right top corner and click on “Explore as Project”
+1. Hover over the right top corner of Map visualization and click on “Explore as Project”

 ![](images/8_exlore_as_project.png " ")